stefanZorcic/scaling-book/gpus.md

 {% include figure.liquid path="assets/gpu/b200-node.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing how a GB200 NVL72 node is constructed, with 18 switches and 72 GPUs." %}

 Because Blackwell doubles the total FLOPs and bandwidth, none of our rooflines really change.
 We have 2x FLOPs with 2x bandwidth.
-However, larger nodes help with latency.
+However, larger nodes help with latency since NVLink has better latency characteristics than InfiniBand.

 {% include figure.liquid path="assets/gpu/b200-superpod.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing how a large GB200 NVL576 SuperPod could be constructed from 72-GPU nodes." %}